-It is the student's responsibility to contact the course director after receiving a written examination grade two standard deviations (2 SD) below the mean and less than 75% on a written examination, to discuss remediation and the retake examination.
-The details of the remediation and retake examination are at the discretion of the course director.
-If the student earns greater than or equal to a 75% on the retake examination, a score of 75% will be recorded and applied to compute the final course grade.
-If the student earns below a 75% on the retake examination, the earned score on the re-take examination will be recorded and applied to compute the final course grade.
+The passing grade for a written examination is 75%.
+Students who score less than 75% on a written examination and two standard deviations (2 SD) below the mean will be given the opportunity to take a retake examination.
+It is the student's responsibility to contact the Course Coordinator to discuss remediation and retake examination.
+After meeting with the Course Coordinator, the student must e-mail the Course Coordinator stating whether (or not) they will be taking a retake examination.
+The details of the remediation and retake examination are at the discretion of the Course Coordinator.
+Retake examinations must occur no later than the start of the subsequent semester.
+If the student earns greater than or equal to 75% on the retake examination, a score of 75% will be recorded and applied to compute the final course grade.
+If the student earns below a 75% on the retake examination, the higher earned score on either the original or retake examination will be recorded and applied to compute the final course grade.
 A student is given only one retake written examination per course.
 A maximum of four retake written examinations are allowed during the first academic year (Fall I, Spring I, Summer I), two retake written examinations are allowed during the second academic year (Fall II, Spring II), and one retake written examination is allowed during the third academic year (Fall III).
-Retake written examinations must be completed within 14 calendar days of receiving the examination grade or prior to the start of the subsequent semester, whichever occurs first.